AtivJoshi/nofra/README.md

 - To reproduce the results for caching experiments, run `python caching/main.py`.
 The plots will be saved as PDF files in the `caching/output` folder.
 - To reproduce the results for scheduling experiments, run `python scheduling/main.py`.
 The plots will be saved as PDF files in the `scheduling/output` folder.

-Read the inline comments for the explanation of code.
+Please refer the inline comments for the explanation of code.